OTonGitHub/.NET-React/README.md

 - access modifiers in TypeScript gets removed when compiled to javascript as it is not supported in javascript
   - just there for developer protection.
 - Most comments regarding components etc are left as comments in the `.tsx` files.
+- Because strict mode is enabled, when app starts, an experiment setup is run first, then real one will start, for development.
+- `npm install semantic-ui-react@3.0.0-beta.2  semantic-ui-css --prefix React-UI`
+- can disable strict mode by removing the element in `main.tsx`
+  - this is a caveat for useEffect afik, to test cleanup cycle.
+- using the dev tools, state can be directly updated, for example, in `<App />` the request response hooks states can be updated to change the list.

 ### Axios